 What does Medigap cover?

 The purpose of a Medigap plan is to cover all or part of the charges that an Original Medicare (Medicare A and B) beneficiary would otherwise have to pay out-of-pocket for expenses that are covered — but not fully covered — by Medicare.
 For the most part, Medigap plans are designed to cover out-of-pocket costs for services that are covered by Medicare, as opposed to care that Medicare doesn’t cover and that the enrollee has to pay entirely out-of-pocket.
 So Medigap plans do not cover dental and vision charges, for example, as Original Medicare does not cover dental and vision.

 Plans C, D, F, G, K, L, M, and N pay for at least of a portion of skilled nursing facility care; Plans C, D, F, G, M, and N pay for emergency medical care when the enrollee is traveling in a foreign country.
 Also, Plans F and G can pay for excess doctor fees you may be charged under Medicare Part B. And all Medigap plans include hospice benefits.

 Plans C and F also cover the Medicare Part B deductible, which is $185 in 2019 (projected to be $197 in 2020).
 Medigap plans that cover the Part B deductible will no longer be available to newly-eligible enrollees after the end of 2019, under the terms of 2015’s Medicare Access and CHIP Reauthorization Act (MACRA).
 The idea is to ensure that Medicare enrollees have some “skin in the game” and have to pay at least a portion of their own costs if and when they need outpatient care, as opposed to having supplemental coverage that provides first-dollar coverage.
-People who already have first-dollar Medigap coverage will be able to keep it after 2019, but new enrollees will not be able to purchase it.
+People who already have first-dollar Medigap coverage will be able to keep it after 2019, but newly-eligible Medicare enrollees will not be able to purchase it.